MARMOTatZJU/ZSLPR-TIANCHI/README.md

 * etc.

 # Reference
-For reasons of MarkDown's clarity, all the references have been given in form of the link directed to the corresponding article/code addresses (arxiv version, github repo, etc.) in the body text.
+For reasons of MarkDown's clarity and readability, all the references have been given in form of the link directed to the corresponding article/code addresses (arxiv version, github repo, etc.) in the body text.